World Water Day: 10 Places Most in Need of Clean Water

 Water is necessary for all humans to survive.
 Some of us have access to water and take it for granted.
-Many of us can walk to a grocery store and buy bottled water or we can just go into our kitchens or bathrooms to get water from a tap.
+Many of us easily get our hands on a bottle of water from somewhere like Custom Water, or we can just go into our kitchens or bathrooms to get water from a tap.
 There are many more in this world who do not have this kind of luxury.
 There are billions of people being effected by a water crisis.
 Nearly one billion humans have no access to clean, drinkable water.
 And 2.5 billion people don’t have access to a toilet.

 The goal of World Water Day is to raise awareness about the water crisis that is happening in our world.
 We need to educate ourselves on where the crisis is taking place and then we need to do our best to make it so that there will never be a need for another World Water Day.

 Here are the ten places that are in dire need of clean, safe, drinkable water:

 Only 13% of the country has clean drinking water readily available, according to NationMaster.
 Some areas of Afghanistan are physically scarce of water, but the majority of the population is affected by a lack of safe access to clean water.
 Water is a necessity in every country.
 There are many people who struggle with finding a supply of clean, fresh water to both drink and use for hygiene purposes.
 To fetch water from locations miles away from their home, it is a mission, especially if this is an everyday task.
 Locals use various sized water storage containers to transport the water between themselves.
 As there are many sizes, the transportation of water can become a lot easier.
 Inadequate infrastructure to supply water, increased pollution, neglect and destruction from turmoil in the country have all led to an increased need for clean water for a growing population of people.
 This is why containers like these are necessary.